rsyslog/rsyslog-doc/source/configuration/modules/omfile.rst

 =========  ===============

 For each message, the file name is generated based on the given template, having full control over how to format filenames.
-As with *file* parameter, is **strongly advised** that generated paths be like "/absolute/full/path/to/file".
+As with *file* parameter, generated paths should be like "/absolute/full/path/to/file".

 A cache of recent files is kept.
 Note that this cache can consume quite some memory (especially if large buffer sizes are used).
 For example, 1000 files with a 1M buffer and double-buffer enabled is 2GB of system memory (1000*1M*2).